Shortcut Stabilized Whipped Cream

 Learn how to create Shortcut Stabilized Whipped Cream with four simple ingredients.
 This easy recipe creates a stable vanilla whipped cream that holds its shape for frosting and piping–and it tastes delicious!

-Also try my recipes for Chocolate Stabilized Whipped Cream, Brown Sugar Whipped Cream, and Strawberry Whipped Cream.
+Also try my recipes for Chocolate Stabilized Whipped Cream, Brown Sugar Whipped Cream, Banana Whipped Cream, and Strawberry Whipped Cream.

 If you’ve ever tried to use whipped cream as frosting, then you know that it’s not quite up to the challenge.
 It is delicate and loses its shape easily.
 While classic whipped cream is truly perfect as-is, sometimes you need something with more stability.
 Enter, this recipe.